stasyanko/monnblanc-principles/README.md

 - static methods
 - mutable objects

+Some developers even move away from OOP to functional programming as they think that OOP is not good enough as objects are mutable and unpredictable.

+But who forbids you to design objects with immutability in mind?

 You will see later why these are problems.

 First of all let's define what an object is.